Formation of dense filaments induced by runaway supermassive black holes: Acknowledgements

 \section{Acknowledgements}

-We thank Andreas Burkert, Hajime Fukushima, Oliver Hahn, Takanobu Kirihara, Yohei Miki, Masao Mori, Frank van den Bosch, Pieter van Dokkum, and Hidenobu Yajima for fruitful discussions.
+We thank our referee, Yannik Bah{\'e}, for careful reading and helpful comments, and Andreas Burkert, Hajime Fukushima, Oliver Hahn, Takanobu Kirihara, Yohei Miki, Masao Mori, Frank van den Bosch, Pieter van Dokkum, and Hidenobu Yajima for fruitful discussions.
 GO was supported by the National Key Research and Development Program of China (No. 2022YFA1602903) and the Fundamental Research Fund for Chinese Central Universities (Grant No. NZ2020021, No. 226-2022-00216).
 DN acknowledges support from the NSF AST-2206055 grant.
 We acknowledge the cosmology simulation database in the National Basic Science Data Center (NBSDC) and its funds, the NBSDC-DB-10.